Album Review of Odds Lane: Last Night on Cherokee (Bongo Boy Records)

 I’m fully aboard Odds Lane’s rough-edged, broadly-influenced blues bandwagon.
 Don’t let it ramble too far down the road before you join me for a ride.

-Check out the “tour” page of Odds Lane’s website to see where you can catch them live.
+Check out the “shows” page of Odds Lane’s website to see where you can catch them live.
 They’ll be performing twice on Tuesday, April 18th at Firecracker in St. Louis – first at 11:00 AM, then again at 8:30 PM.
 They have May dates listed in St. Louis (May 4th and 10th), Clayton (May 5th), and New Offenberg (May 6th), Missouri and in Springfield, Illinois (May 18th).
 Again, check out the band’s website for more details on those and other upcoming gigs.